LiLin-biosoft/epiConv/README.md

 source("epiConv_funs.R")
 sce<-readRDS(file="sce.rds")
 ```
-First, we need to combine RNA-seq and ATAC-seq to resolve the relationships of single cells in co-assay data.
-If your dataset does not contain RNA-seq profiles, this step can be skipped.
+First, we need to combine RNA-seq and ATAC-seq data to resolve the relationships of single cells in co-assay data.
+If there are no RNA-seq profiles, this step can be skipped.
 ```
 index_coassay<-which(colData(sce)$ident=="co-assay")
 Smat<-run.epiConv(mat=assays(sce)$counts[,index_coassay],